halfdecadehangover/halfdecadehangover/README.md

 - Feel free to take inspo, just try to use your own creavity okay?
 It's more fun that way.
 - Please don't post me on Pinterest unless I allowed you to.
 Idc if its like a screenshot that has me but just don't post one of me specifically I'd be embarrassed

-DNI: the Basic DNI in [this](https://truly-basic-dni.carrd.co/), system exclusionists ...
+DNI: the Basic DNI in [this](https://truly-basic-dni.carrd.co/), fakeclaimers, system exclusionists ...

 I am [peacefic](https://peacefic.carrd.co/).